OpenNebula/marketplace-docs/source/service/kubernetes.rst

 .. important::

-   The following description of the ``ONEAPP_K8S_ADDRESS`` applies to a master node only!
-For the worker nodes, the value must be strictly the advertised IP address of the master node!
+   On the **master node**, the parameter ``ONEAPP_K8S_ADDRESS`` may be set either to the IP address or to a subnet (see options below).
+The purpose of this parameter is to pin Kubernetes communication to a designated interface and a network.
+So it will not be exposed on the default interface.
+For the **worker nodes**, the value must be strictly the advertised IP address of the master node!

 Master node's ``ONEAPP_K8S_ADDRESS`` parameter can contain: